What is video-modelling?

 If you make videos at home using yourself, your child or other family members as models, all you need is a phone or tablet that can take video.

-If a professional like an occupational therapist or behavioural psychologist makes videos for you, you’ll need to pay for this service.
+If a professional like a speech pathologist, occupational therapist or behavioural psychologist makes videos for you, you’ll need to pay for this service.